Fish Oil Benefits, Omega 3 and 6 EFAs, Doses and TestsBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 10% as other phospholipids); 1.5 mg astaxanthin; lemon oil

-* Ester forms of fish oil have better bioavailability and is more readily used by the body due to their optimum molecular geometrical configuration.
+* Ester forms of fish oil have better bioavailability and are more readily used by the body due to their optimum molecular geometrical configuration.

 Other available products that you can buy include: